Martin Sheen: Academic pursuits

-Religious beliefs
+Religious and political beliefs

 Sheen is Catholic, having had his faith restored during conversations in Paris in 1981 with Terrence Malick, director of Sheen's breakthrough film, Badlands (1973).
-Sheen stated in a 1983 interview with The Varsity that he is a Catholic on a "spiritual level" and that he "couldn't care less about religion."
+Sheen stated in a 1983 interview with The Varsity that he is a Catholic on a "spiritual level" and that he "couldn't care less about religion".
 Sheen also stated that he believed in reincarnation.
-In an interview in 2023, Sheen said how important is the practice of his Catholic faith in his life: " ..
-I loved the Sacraments — Confession and the Eucharist and the Mass were of utmost importance to me.
+In an interview in 2023, Sheen said how important is the practice of his Catholic faith in his life: "...
+I loved the Sacraments – Confession and the Eucharist and the Mass were of utmost importance to me.
 I reunited with that, and I found myself".
-He is a supporter of the Catholic Worker movement.
+He is a supporter of the Catholic Worker Movement.

+Sheen has described himself as "an extremely liberal Catholic."
+He is a supporter of the LGBTQ community and called an amendment to the Michigan constitution banning same-sex marriage "outrageous" in 2007.
+He is anti-war and is the most arrested celebrity in Hollywood, having been arrested over 60 times for protesting multiple issues, such as environmental issues and human rights abuse.

+Sheen has identified himself as pro-life, noting that his wife was born as a result of rape.
+In 2003 he stated "I personally am opposed to abortion, but I will not judge anybody else's right in that regard because I am not a woman and I could never face the actual reality of it."
+He has lent his support to the Democrats for Life of America's Pregnant Women Support Act, an act that offered support to pregnant mothers to provide them with an alternative to abortion.

 Filmography

 Sheen has worked with a wide variety of film directors, including Richard Attenborough, Francis Ford Coppola, Terrence Malick, David Cronenberg, Mike Nichols, Martin Scorsese, Steven Spielberg, and Oliver Stone.
-In 2012, he portrayed Uncle Ben in The Amazing Spider-Man directed by Marc Webb.